 battery management system

 Controlling charging and discharging

 The main procedure that a battery undergoes is charging and discharging its cells.
-Maintaining control over the charging and draining process helps to extend the battery’s lifespan.
+Maintaining control over the charging and draining process helps extend the battery’s lifespan.
 But this form of control is primarily an on-off control.

-The battery control system regulates the discharge rate by restricting the discharge current as it does not influence the load that is attached to the battery, which is the main factor in discharge.
+The battery control system regulates the discharge rate by restricting the discharge current, as it does not influence the load that is attached to the battery, which is the main factor in discharge.
 Likewise, the BMS can only regulate the charging pace by capping the charging current; it has no control over the charger capacity.
 When the charge or discharge current exceeds the designated maximum value, the battery control system essentially remains transparent to charge movement.
-At that time, it engages and separates or reconnects the power supply or source from the battery.
+At that time, it engages ,separates or reconnects the power supply or source from the battery.

+battery management system